bwoodsend/hirola/README.rst

 Unlike Python's ``set`` and ``dict``, ``Hirola`` does not manage its size automatically.
-You have full control of and responsibility for how much space the table uses.
+To prevent wasted resizing (which is what Python does under the hood), you have full control of and responsibility for how much space the table uses.
-This is to prevent wasted resizing (which is what Python does under the hood).
 Obviously the table has to be large enough to fit all the keys in it.
 Additionally, when a hash table gets to close to full it becomes much slower.
 Depending on how much you favour speed over memory you should add 20-50% extra